voruti/AutheliaTraefikSetup/README.md

 # AutheliaTraefikSetup

-Clone onto two machines, insert your configuration in `.env` and start one stack per machine.
+Clone onto two machines, insert your configuration in `.env` (on both machines) and start one stack per machine.

 The domain names should point to the correct hosts: